Computer-Science-Research-MU/Postgraduate/PG_Handbook.md

 Full details of additional and optional modules that can be chosen by CS research students for their structured MSc and PhD programmes are available through the [university’s course website](https://apps.maynoothuniversity.ie/courses/?TARGET=QS&MODE=VIEW&QUALIFICATION_CODE=PHDS&TARGET_SOURCE=CS).

+### Availability:

+ As a full-time student you are expected to be available during office hours on a Monday to Friday basis; any significant exceptions to this must be explicitly agreed with your supervisor.
+In return, your supervisor will provide a reasonable level of interaction and contact for the duration of your studies, and will inform you in advance of any intended sabbaticals or changes to this arrangement.

+If you are a part-time postgraduate student you should ensure that clear arrangements are made for regular contact with your supervisor, and that the agreed duration of your research reflects your part-time status.

+### Changes to programme duration or full-time registration status:

+Please note that you cannot unilaterally extend the agreed duration of your research, or switch from full-time to part-time mode, or vice-versa, without your supervisor's agreement.
+The department cannot guarantee continuing availability of facilities or supervision in the event of a unilateral change.
+However, the department is willing to accommodate unexpected changes in a student's circumstances and, in such cases, the student should alert their supervisor and the CS Department Research Student Coordinator,   as soon as possible.